The Training Investment Problem

 The engagement begins with a Strategy Call where Dr. Ceruto assesses the organization’s training objectives and the neural conditions likely affecting workforce learning capacity.
 This conversation identifies whether the training challenge is primarily a delivery architecture problem, a metabolic readiness problem, or both.

 The structured protocol designs training architecture around the identified constraints.
-This means spacing intervals calibrated to long-term potentiation requirements, content delivery formats designed for Hebbian circuit formation, and organizational conditions assessed for interoceptive and metabolic readiness.
-Implementation is collaborative, working with the organization's existing learning and development infrastructure to redesign delivery in ways that are operationally feasible and neurologically effective.
+This means spacing intervals calibrated to long-term potentiation requirements.
+It means content delivery formats designed for circuit formation through paired concept and action.
+It means organizational conditions assessed for metabolic readiness.
+Implementation is collaborative, working with the organization’s existing learning and development infrastructure to redesign delivery in ways that are operationally feasible and neurologically effective.

 References